Here is a list of actions you and any concerned citizen can take to stop human trafficking. Even if it’s just one action, it will make a difference!

-12. Sign up to receive updates on what is going on around the state through NC Stop Human Trafficking’s website.
-Visit ncstophumantrafficking.wordpress.com.
+12. Sign up to receive updates on what is going on around the state through NC Coalition Against Human Trafficking website.
+Email email@example.com to request newsletter.

 13. Call your Sheriff/Police Chief and thank them for keeping our community safe.
-Inquire if they have specific staff assigned to investigate potential human trafficking cases.
-If they need training, offer to get a list of training options to them available from email@example.com.
+Ask how you can assist them.
+Inquire if they have specific staff trained to investigate potential human trafficking cases.
+If they need training, offer to get a list of training options (several without fee) to them available from firstname.lastname@example.org.